Primoris Services Corporation

 Primoris Services Corporation is a publicly traded specialty construction and infrastructure company based in the United States, with a particular focus on pipelines for natural gas, wastewater and water.
-As of 2014 it was a Fortune 1000 company.
+In 2026, the company was ranked 497th in the Fortune 500.

 History

-The company was founded as ARB, Inc. in Bakersfield, California in 1960, and was organized as Primoris in Nevada in 2003.
+The company was founded as ARB, Inc. in Bakersfield, California in 1960, Primoris was founded in 2004, in Nevada, as the parent company.
 In 2008, it was incorporated as a public company in Delaware.
+In 2014, it became a Fortune 1000 company.

+On June 22, 2026, the company announced a major reduction to its financial forecast, which resulted in a $29.2% decline in its stock value, and multiple investigations by law firms.
+It also announced the departure of its COO.

+Acquisitions

-Since then, it has expanded significantly through a number of significant acquisitions, including:
+The company has expanded significantly through acquisitions, including: